MicrosoftDocs/Advertising-docs/BingAds/customer-management-service/getusersinfo.md

 ---
-title: GetUsersInfo Service Operation ms.service: bing-ads-customer-management-service ms.topic: article
+title: GetUsersInfo Service Operation - Customer Management ms.service: bing-ads-customer-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Gets a list of objects that contains user identification information, for example the user name and identifier of the user.
 ---
-# GetUsersInfo Service Operation
+# GetUsersInfo Service Operation - Customer Management
 Gets a list of objects that contains user identification information, for example the user name and identifier of the user.

 ## <a name="request"></a>Request Elements